koileee/FlaskMovieWishlist/README.md

-# myMovieWishlist
+# my Wishlist
-An application where you can create a wishlist for movies
+An application where you can create a wishlist for various things.